Proposal (1052) to South American Classification Committee

 samples) which is a maximum-likelihood UCE tree, with the La Guajira sample

-this now makes sense as both samples were nacuturu.
+sense as both samples were nacurutu.

 On

-the “all samples” tree, the nacuturu branch
+the “all samples” tree, the nacurutu branch comes out within the North

-comes out within the North American virginianus group among samples that
+American virginianus group among samples that are largely from the

-are largely from the southwestern USA and Middle America.
-Sister to the North
+southwestern USA and Middle America.
+Sister to the North American/nacurutu

-with magellanicus sister to this entire clade.
-In the “fresh tissues
+group is nigrescens, with magellanicus sister to this entire

-only” tree of Figure 2, the North American clade is sister to nacuturu (so: the two are monophyletic with respect
+is sister to nacurutu (so: the two are monophyletic with respect to one

-tree using mtDNA.
+using mtDNA.
 This tree has the North American virginianus as a

 monophyletic clade with its sister being nigrescens and a specimen of magellanicus

-(Cauca, Colombia) and North American birds (!).
+Colombia) and North American birds (!).

-These molecular results have me
+These genetic results have me

 scratching my head a bit: the trees presented in the main paper of Ostrow et al.

-(2023) seem not to have concordant branching among the North American birds, nacuturu, and nigrescens, but all or the bulk
+(2023) seem not to have concordant branching among the North American birds, nacurutu,

-of magellanicus is always sister to that entire clade.
-But the positions
+sister to that entire clade.
+But the positions of nacurutu and nigrescens

-can’t imagine that nigrescens and North American birds are currently
+maximum-likelihood tree.
+I can’t imagine that nigrescens and North

-experiencing gene flow across the Darien (nor have they in a long time!).
+American birds are currently experiencing gene flow across the Darien (nor have

 Recommendation: The publications since

-part due to missing data that have since become available.
+due to missing data that have since become available.
 The voice and phylogenetic

 placement of B. magellanicus with respect to the rest of the B.